top of page

 Solicitor: To prepare the share purchase contract and to protect you from the undisclosed facts and liabilities.

-RTO consultant: To ensure that AVETMISS reporting is up to date, RTO is ASQA compliant, Training and Assessment Strategies (TAS) & Learning Management System (LMS) are valuable and with the self-assessment required by ASQA at the change of ownership.
+RTO consultant: To ensure that AVETMISS reporting is current, RTO is ASQA compliant, Training and Assessment Strategies (TAS) & Learning Management System (LMS) are valuable and with the self-assessment required by ASQA at the change of ownership.

-Accountant: To look at the financials and preparation of the FVRA Tool.
+Accountant: To look at the financials and prepare the FVRA Tool.
 The accountant can also assist with the appropriate structure to purchase the shares for tax planning and asset protection purposes.

-The above information provides a brief overview, but it is not meant to be comprehensive.
+The above information provides a brief overview but is not meant to be comprehensive.

 bottom of page